solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     SELECT azure_ai.get_setting('azure_openai.subscription_key');
     ```

-    The `azure_ai` extension is now connected to your Azure OpenAI account and ready to generate vector embeddings.
+    The `azure_ai` extension is now connected to the Azure OpenAI account and ready to generate vector embeddings.

 ## Exercise 4: Generate vector embeddings with Azure OpenAI